RacingTadpole/react-dropdown-input/README.md

 React-Dropdown-Input
 ====================

+React-dropdown-input displays a "combobox" for [React](http://facebook.github.io/react/).
-React-dropdown-input displays a text input box.
-Once the user starts to type, a dropdown menu opens with matching options.
+More explicitly, it shows a text input box; once the user starts to type, a dropdown menu opens with matching options.
 The user can choose one of those options either by clicking one, or by using the arrow keys and hitting Enter.